StackingLayers/Eddy_Probe_Dashboard/README.md

 eddy_dashboard.py
 ```

-The resulting directory should look similar to:
+The directory should look similar to:

 ```text
 ~/eddy-dashboard/